 Surely You’re Joking!

 Richard Feynman was a world-changing physicist and also an out-of-the-box, larger-than-life man who in this book tells stories that both inspire you and have you laughing out loud.

 A History of God

 Karen Armstrong is known for her ability to write with both sophistication and accessibility about major issues.
-This is a history of Abrahamic traditions that can’t be beat.
+This is a classic and well-written history of Abrahamic traditions.